Learning Genetic Circuit Modules with Neural Networks: Full Version: Introduction

-\textbf{Related Work.} The idea of training ML models on input/output data where inputs are turned on one at the time to then predict the output on a combination of inputs has been applied before in different synthetic biology settings, with promising results \cite{eslami2022prediction, alcantar2024highthroughput}.
+\textbf{Related Work.} The idea of training ML models on input/output data where inputs are turned on one at a time to then predict the output on a combination of inputs has been applied before in different synthetic biology settings, with promising results \cite{eslami2022prediction, alcantar2024highthroughput}.
 However, these works did not provide conditions under which this is possible, which is one of the contributions of this paper.

 In the context of networked dynamical systems, a related problem is to estimate local subsystem dynamics when the network topology is known.
-Under the assumptions that all the subsystems' output signals are linearly summed and some internal signals are directly measurable, the identifiability of the subsystems' LTI transfer functions have been addressed in \cite{vandenhof2013consistentmodule, dankers2016predictorinput}.
+Under the assumptions that all the subsystems' output signals are linearly summed and some internal signals are directly measurable, the identifiability of the subsystems' LTI transfer functions has been addressed in \cite{vandenhof2013consistentmodule, dankers2016predictorinput}.
+Related ideas appear in realization theory, where rational linear input/output behaviors can be realized as finite interconnections of components (e.g., integrators, delays, or copies of a fixed subsystem), and an algorithm is provided to determine whether a desired behavior can be implemented using such components~\cite{sontag1979finitary}.
 In the static case, closer to our problem formulation, identifiability conditions have been provided for subsystems' input/output nonlinear functions under the assumption that these are linearly composed \cite{vizuete2023nonlinear, vizuete2024nonlinear}.
 In our paper, instead, motivated by the composition architecture found in genetic circuits, we consider nonlinear composition of static nonlinear functions.